Garima Arora: Early life and career

+Gaa is a modern Indian fine dining restaurant situated in a traditional Thai house in the heart of Bangkok.

+Awards and associations

 In November 2018, she and her restaurant were awarded a Michelin star, with Arora being the first female Indian chef to receive the distinction.

 In March 2019, Restaurant Gaa made its debut on the Asia's 50 Best Restaurants list at No. 16, claiming the Highest New Entry Award.

 In February 2019, Arora was named Asia's Best Female Chef for the year by World's 50 Best Restaurants.

 In June 2019, Restaurant Gaa made its debut on the World's 50 Best Restaurants list at No. 95.